Fully mixed virtual element schemes for a new model of steady-state poroelastic stress-assisted diffusion in the brain: Introduction

 The coefficients $\lambda,\mu$ are the Lam\'e parameters of Hooke's law, $\ff:\Omega \to \RR^d$ is the vector field of body loads and $g:\Omega\to \RR$ is a scalar source/sink of fluid, and $\beps(\bu)= \frac12(\bnabla \bu+(\bnabla\bu)^{\tt t})$ is the infinitesimal strain tensor.

 In addition to the mixed Biot equations, we also consider the presence of a solvent within the poroelastic domain.
-We denote its concentration by $\varphi:\Omega\to\bbR$ and its movement in the body for given volumetric source $\ell$ is governed by
+We denote its concentration by $\varphi:\Omega\to\bbR$ and its movement in the body for given volumetric source $\ell$ is governed by an nonlinear diffusion process, to account for high-velocity flows.
+More precisely, given $\bsigma$, let $\cA_{\bsigma}: \bbR^{d} \to \bbR^{d}$ be the non-linear operator defined by